cadia-lvl/broadcast_data_prep/README.md

 This repository has scripts to extract data from various sources for ASR and speaker diarization.

+It was created to normalize the text by RÚV but it should be easy to use it to normalize other text as well, given that each segment has a segmentID

 ## Rúv Data Preparation
 Extract subtitle and video files from the RÚV api

 Cleaning subtitle files and converting video to audio only

+Given a subtitle file, segments and text files for ASR can be created.
+The script, create_segments_and_text.py assumes that the subtitle file is in a directory named after the show.
+The segments and text files will appear in in the existing local data directory.

 Currently this repository works with Python 3.